Michael Hare (architect): Career

 While a student at Yale, his experiences in Paris changed him.
-He was completely out of sympathy with the philosophy then prevalent at that school.
-In Paris, Hare had become converted to the Contemporary viewpoint, quite different from that held at Yale.

 Hare later worked at New York architectural firm of Corbett and MacMurray, under famed architect Harvey Wiley Corbett.
 While at the firm, he was a part of a team of architects that helped construct Rockefeller Center and Radio City Music Hall.

 In 1936, Hare designed the Nordic Theater, a single-screen streamline moderne cinema in Marquette, Michigan.
 Initially the Peter White Building, the White family commissioned Hare to build the theater using an rare, unconventional design for acoustics.
 The Nordic Theater later served as the world premiere venue for the 1959 film Anatomy of a Murder.

 In 1937, Hare designed the Wisconsin Union Theater at the University of Wisconsin.

-He was a member of the Board of Design for the 1939 New York World's Fair where he pushed for the Fair to be contemporary rather than colonial.
-His theme, "The Fair of the Future", was modified to "The World of Tomorrow."

 In 1954, Hare was appointed by the President's Commission to design the U.S. embassy in Honduras.
 While in Honduras, he began the study of philosophy, psychology, and psychical phenomena and wrote several books on these subjects in 1966 and 1968.

-He died on August 30, 1968 in Cambridge, England.
+He died on August 30, 1968, in Cambridge, England.